-4 Amended Recovery Strategy for the Woodland Caribou (Rangifer tarandus caribou), Boreal Population, in Canada, ECCC, 2020 (link); Recovery Strategy for the Woodland Caribou, Southern Mountain population.
-ECCC, 2014 (link) 5 In 2019, the National Energy Board transitioned to the Canada Energy Regulator.
+4 Amended Recovery Strategy for the Woodland Caribou (Rangifer tarandus caribou), Boreal Population, in Canada, Environment and Climate Change Canada.
+2020 (link); and Recovery Strategy for the Woodland Caribou, Southern Mountain population.
+Environment Canada.
+2014 (link)

+5 In 2019, the National Energy Board transitioned to the Canada Energy Regulator.
 While the projects discussed here were submitted under the NEB Act, compliance oversight continues under the CER Act.
-For the purposes of
+For the purposes of this paper the term CER encompasses projects submitted under both the NEB Act and CER Act.

-- Measures to be taken on the pipeline right-of-way following construction to restore disturbed habitat to the greatest extent possible (Caribou Habitat Restoration Plan); and, - Compensation measures to be taken elsewhere to offset the residual effects of the disturbance on the landscape (Offset Measures Plan).
+- Measures to be taken on the pipeline right of way following construction to restore disturbed habitat to the greatest extent possible (Caribou Habitat Restoration Plan); and, - Compensation measures to be taken elsewhere to offset the residual effects of the disturbance on the landscape (Offset Measures Plan).

 A project-specific Caribou Habitat Restoration and Offsets Measures Monitoring Program prescribing long-term monitoring (15 years or greater) may also be conditioned to confirm effectiveness of the implemented restoration and offset measures.

-Through this suite of conditions, particularly through the offset conditions, companies with CER-regulated facilities are required to target "no net loss" when constructing facilities within woodland caribou critical habitat.
-Offset programs must be designed, at a minimum, to meet the criteria of additionality, duration and equivalence.
-6
+Through this suite of conditions, particularly through the offset conditions, companies with CERregulated facilities are required to target "no net loss" when constructing facilities within woodland caribou critical habitat.
+Offset programs must be designed, at a minimum, to meet the criteria of additionality, duration and equivalence.6

-In addition to the government and CER initiatives, project conditions are increasingly requiring collaborative input from potentially impacted Indigenous peoples, particularly when it comes to designing caribou habitat offset plans.
-Opportunities for the involvement Indigenous peoples in oversight is growing, building bridges between both Indigenous peoples and companies, and Indigenous peoples and the CER.
+In addition to the government and CER initiatives, Project conditions are increasingly requiring collaborative input from potentially impacted Indigenous peoples, particularly when it comes to designing caribou habitat offset plans.7 Opportunities for the involvement Indigenous peoples in oversight is growing, building bridges between both Indigenous peoples and the companies, and Indigenous peoples and the CER.